 7. Earache: Extreme Metal Racing

 Earache: Extreme Metal Racing is a UK developed action racing game.
-It incorporates an Extreme metal music soundtrack from artists signed on the Earache Record label including Deicide, Mortiis, Morbid Angel and Municipal Waste.
+It incorporates an extreme metal music soundtrack from artists signed on the Earache Record label including Deicide, Mortiis, Morbid Angel and Municipal Waste.
 It features multiple racing modes including one called 'Zombie Massacre' Set in Metal Hammer's amphitheatre of pain where you must splatter more zombies than the opposing players.

 6. Iron Maiden: Ed Hunter

-Ed Hunter is the iconic Iron Maiden's game released in 1999.
+Ed Hunter is the iconic Iron Maiden game released in 1999.
 The game objective consists of following Iron Maiden's mascot 'Eddie', through various levels that represent the band's past album covers.
 Along the way you'll be shooting enemies in an attempt to catch Eddie which performs like a rail shooter.
-The game was released with a fan chosen greatest hits CD and allows you to choose which song is played in each level.
+The game was released with a fan chosen greatest hits CD and allows you to choose which song is played during each level.

 5. Twisted Metal

 Twisted Metal is what happens when Demolition Derby and Carmageddon get it on.
 A racing arena brawler with vehicles that look like they jumped straight out of a Mad Max movie.
 Twisted Metal has always been a pretty metal game, but the 2012 release had a soundtrack that fit the theme perfectly, including tracks from Wolfmother, Rob Zombie, Sepultura, Avenged Sevenfold and Judas Priest.